csc7/PP5_CI_GDEC/README.md

 Then, those with a "quality factor" of 5 (where an e-commerce appears in the first page of a Google search, since we are interested in promoting an e-commerce( are the following ones:
 "Buy DEM data", "Geophysical book", "Buy Resistivity data", "Gravimetry data", "Buy Gravimetry data", "Resistivity books", "Buy Magnetometry data", "Magnetometry software", "Gravimetry books", "Buy geophysical data", "Magnetometry books".

-Also, it can be observed a clear trend for unique words like "DEM", "Geophysical", "Buy" and "Data", so they were analized as well.
+Also, it can be observed a clear trend for unique words like "DEM", "Geophysical", "Buy" and "Data", so they were analysed as well.

-After analyzing "DEM" with wordtracker.com, it is observed that it produces a high volume and good competition comparisson.
+After analysing "DEM" with wordtracker.com, it is observed that it produces a high volume and good competition comparison.
 Therefore "DEM" is also included as keyword.

-Also, after analyzing "Geophysical" with wordtracker.com, it is observer a great score for volume and competition, achiving the first place in both for similar keyworkds.
+Also, after analysing "Geophysical" with wordtracker.com, it is observer a great score for volume and competition, achieving the first place in both for similar keywords.

 "Buy" and "Data" are not finally included in the keywords as they are too general.

 Therefore, the final keywords for the projects are the following 18 ones:
 "DEM books", "DEM data", "DEM software", "DEM training", "Geophysical data", "Buy DEM data", "Geophysical book", "Buy Resistivity data", "Gravimetry data", "Buy Gravimetry data", "Resistivity books", "Buy Magnetometry data", "Magnetometry software", "Gravimetry books", "Buy geophysical data", "Magnetometry books", "DEM", "Geophysical".

-On the other hand, keyworkd staffing was also carried out when possible, for example, in headings and "strong" tags.
-Social links include the attibute "rel" with "noopener" in order to have search engines not including these links in their search rankings.
+On the other hand, keyword staffing was also carried out when possible, for example, in headings and "strong" tags.
+Social links include the attribute "rel" with "noopener" in order to have search engines not including these links in their search rankings.
 Images include an "alt" attribute as descriptive for the image as possible (including a meaningful file name).
-In the metadata we include the descritpion of the e-commerce and these 17 keyworkds.
+In the metadata we include the description of the e-commerce and these 17 keywords.

-Finally, we include the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt to "tell" them where "not to navigate" (which simoultaneously increase the ranking of the site since they consider a site that contains a file like this of goog quality).
+Finally, we include the sitemap.xml (in the root folder) to increase the chances of a higher rank in search engines and help them on finding relevant content, and a robots.txt to "tell" them where "not to navigate" (which simultaneously increase the ranking of the site since they consider a site that contains a file like this of good quality).

 sitemap.xml: created using XML-Sitemaps.com
 robots.txt: tested with https://support.google.com/webmasters/answer/6062598?hl=en

-Reference: Code Institue, SEO lessons.
+Reference: Code Institute, SEO lessons.

 <details>
     <summary>wordtracker.com analysis for "DEM" keyword</summary>